The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 The Sheward Partnership designed their new flagship Philadelphia headquarters office during the COVID-19 pandemic and occupied the space in 2021.
 The 9,000 square foot interior fit-out was a highly collaborative effort between both architectural and sustainable design teams to create a high performance professional work environment.
 Health and well-being was a major priority to bring the team “back in the office.”

-The fit-out achieved LEED Platinum certification in 2023.
-We anticipate achievement of WELL Platinum certification and WELL Health-Safety Rating in Q4 2024.
+The fit-out achieved LEED Platinum certification in 2023 and WELL Platinum certification in 2024.
+We anticipate achievement of WELL Health-Safety Rating in Q4 2024.
 The project was inspired by Living Building Challenge version 4.0 Petal certification and incorporated many of the Imperative requirements in the project.
 The three certifications overlap in some areas.
 Together they created a holistic framework to inform the design and construction process.
 Each certification featured a specific focus area that enhanced decision making in providing a high performance collaborative and focused work environment.

 INDOOR AIR QUALITY